Crecker2/study/_posts/2018-10-17-midterm-study-guide.md

 ## What is significant about how the news is framed?
 How is international conflict covered?

 Frames are the socially shared/persistent organizing principles that work symbolically to meaningfully structure the world.
 They influence the way stories are produced and consumed, and highlight and evaluate perceived realities.
-It might help to think of framing in the news in the same way as framing in a camera shot: what are/aren’t you showing and why?
+Framing in the news is analogous to framing in a camera shot: what are/aren’t you showing and why?
 How does this portray a story?

-For example, the UK and US frame all Islam and Muslim people as terrorists or related to terrorism and deviance because it simplifies a complex group and perpetuates the idea of fear&mdash;the more scared they are, the more they will look toward the news.
+For example, the UK and US frame all Islam and Muslim people as terrorists or related to terrorism because it simplifies a complex group and perpetuates the idea of fear&mdash;the more scared they are, the more they will look toward the news.
 When the news’s assumptions pan out, even in the slightest, the trust between reporter and viewer strengthens.
 This is called confirmation bias.

 ## Why has ad revenue dropped for newspapers and how have they made up the gap?
 How has the online environment changed advertising and content?
 How are ways that traditional newspaper can fight back?